 1st Place: Twelve Mile Community Building Project

 Random Draw: United Way of Cass County (Reading Railroad)

-Cass County Humane Society – We provide humane care and treatment for animals needing protection in Cass County.
-We assist in returning animals to their owners or seek suitable homes for animals without owners.
+- Cass County Humane Society – The mission of the CCHS is the prevention of suffering, neglect, abuse and cruelty to animals.
+They provide humane care and treatment for animals needing protection in Cass County.
+They assist in returning animals to their homes and seek suitable homes for animals without owners.

 - Emmaus Mission Senior Baskets – This all started about 18 years ago.
 We take gift bags and/or gift cards to over 500 people.
 These people are seniors that live in assisted living facilities, nursing homes, and low income apartments.
 It always brings a smile to their faces when we hand out the gifts.
 There are volunteers that come in and help pack the gifts bags and help with the delivering of the gifts.
 Last year, we called Santa Claus to help pass out the gifts.
 This year’s mystery helpers are able, willing, and ready to pass out gifts.
 No one in these facilities is left out, everyone receives a gift.
 All donations would need to be made to Emmaus Mission with Senior Baskets in the memo.